Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

 A top student, and a very good athlete, Scholz would go on to earn a Bachelor's degree, and then his Masters in mechanical engineering from one of the most prestigious universities in the US, the Massachusetts Institute of Technology.
-He'd go to work for Polaroid as a design engineer, but in his off time, that was when the musical magic would happen.
+He'd go to work for Polaroid as a design engineer, but in his off time, he would work on his music.

-Brad had a crystalline voice, and could send his distinct voice to nearly any register.
+Brad had a crystalline voice, and he could send his distinct voice to nearly any register.
 Epic Records would sign the two to a recording contract, but there'd be a lot of struggling involved in it all.
-Tom Scholz is a head strong man.
-He's also, probably, got twenty IQ points on the brightest person Epic Records ever hired.
+Tom Scholz is a headstrong man.
+He's also, probably, got 20 IQ points on the brightest person Epic Records ever hired.

-The facts of the matter were the entire band was really just Tom Scholz, playing every instrument, and Brad Delp singing.
+The entire band was really just Tom Scholz, playing every instrument and Brad Delp singing.
 This was unacceptable to Epic Records, because there needed to be an actual band to perform the music live.
 Tom would have to hire some musicians.

 The band Boston would never really be a band.
-There have been twenty one members.
+There have been 21 members.
 I think the number shows massive instability, or it could show that people were just hired guns.
 For the classic era of Boston, one may as well just say the band was Tom Scholz and Brad Delp.
-The thing about all this was, literally no one knew the situation.
+Literally no one knew the situation.
 Tom Scholz says Epic Records never became aware that Boston was really not a band.

 The music of Boston would always be a highly personal endeavor.
-A highly personal endeavor of exactly one person, and that person, of course, would be Tom Scholz.
-He literally played every single last instrument, and recorded every last bit of it in his basement studio.
-Tom says this was accomplished by him just closing his eyes, and pretending he was playing whatever instrument, in front of a stadium sized crowd.
+A highly personal endeavor of exactly one person, and that person would be Tom Scholz.
+He literally played every single instrument and recorded every last bit of it in his basement studio.
+Tom says this was accomplished by him just closing his eyes and pretending he was playing whatever instrument in front of a stadium-sized crowd.
 It definitely worked.

-When the music was done, Tom would call up Brad Delp, and ask him if he'd please sing, and Brad would be happy to do so.
+When the music was done, Tom would call up Brad Delp and ask him if he'd sing, and Brad was happy to do so.
 When Brad was singing all the crystalline and perfect vocal parts for the debut album, even he had no idea there was no band.

 When there finally was a band, it would be the most dysfunctional band in the history of bands.
-All of this was because the band never really existed.
-There was only Tom and Brad, and it was forever mostly Tom.
-Everyone else was just a hired gun, and so they never felt much appreciated.
+There was only Tom and Brad, and it was mostly Tom.
+Everyone else was just a hired gun, and so they never felt appreciated.

 They didn't write any of the music.
 Every piece of music for every musician had been written by Tom Scholz.
-You can see how everyone would be left feeling like they weren't really needed, and maybe weren't ever valued.
+You can see how everyone would be left feeling like they weren't really needed.
 They were hired towards one purpose alone, reproducing the music on stage.

-In more recent years Tom would say it is a very nice thing to be appreciated, but it isn't exactly right to be appreciated as something you are not.
+In more recent years, Tom would say it is a very nice thing to be appreciated, but it isn't exactly right to be appreciated as something you are not.
 Tom never expected the amount of success which would come.
-He only wanted to get his album out there, and so, having never expected the nearly twenty million albums which would be sold for the debut, he never meant for anything to happen which would cause anyone to feel badly about their experiences with Boston.
+He only wanted to get his album out there.
+Having never expected the nearly 20 million albums which would be sold for the debut, he never meant for anything to happen which would cause anyone to feel badly about their experiences with Boston.